 - Please let us ring you, as we only have one telephone line.
 Please be aware that staff may need to use their personal mobiles to contact parents.
 In this case, they will withhold their number.

 - If you choose to collect your child early please inform the school office.
 Staff will arrange to meet you at the school gate on your arrival.

 We will do everything possible to keep the school open.
 Assume it is unless you hear otherwise.
-Announcements will also be made on BBC Radio Cumbria and Smooth Lake District.
+Once Westmorland and Furness council have been informed, announcements are usually made on BBC Radio Cumbria and Smooth Lake District.